 PODCAST: UN warns of climate change effects

-Gas is flared as waste from the Monterey Shale formation where gas and oil is extracted using hydraulic fracturing, or fracking, on March 22, 2014 near Buttonwillow, California.
+Gas is flared as waste in March from the Monterey Shale formation where gas and oil is extracted using hydraulic fracturing, or fracking, near Buttonwillow, California.

 A United Nations panel of experts has looked at 12,000 peer-reviewed scientific studies and its latest report warns of "severe, pervasive" effects, from climate change.
 Among the effects, deepening poverty and problems with the food supply.
 Matt McGrath, environment correspondent for the BBC. joins us from Yokohama, Japan where members of the UN panel have been meeting.